adobemomo/nearbuy/README.md

 ### Features
   - User can add, edit and delete goods
+  - User can filter goods by name and sort goods by time and name
   - Goods posted will show up on google map module
   - Click pins on google map, goods info will show up
-  - User can sign up and sign in
+  - User can sign up, sign in, sign out and view profile
+  - Improve authentication system
+  - Add access protections on goods

 ### Coverage
   Since Cucumber is basically for testing the controller, and RSpec is for models and database, the coverage for these two tests has no need to be overlapped.
-So the coverage for each might not be high (i.e. close to 100%).
-However, the overall test coverage is near 100%.
+  Coverages for RSpec and cucumber are close to 100%.